chmduquesne/resume.chmd.fr/index.md

     Antipolis, France).

     Researched how to assign aircraft on an airline network in the most efficient way.
-I authored several projects, including a C++ solver, a Python suite of 20+ command line tools, and Hadoop data mining scripts.
-I also worked as a teaching assistant at the university, further improving my communication and public speaking skills.
+Authored a C++ solver, a Python suite of 20+ command line tools, and Hadoop data mining scripts.
+Worked as a teaching assistant at the university and further improved my communication and public speaking skills.

 2008 (3 months)
 :   *Internship at [Rio Tinto Alcan](http://www.riotintoalcan.com/)*